infermedica/component-library/README.md

 ## Links
 - Documentation https://component.infermedica.com/

-## Contributing
-Contribution is welcome but always before you want to contribute please mail to <a href="maito:przemyslaw.spaczek@infermedica.com?subject=Component Library Contribute">przemyslaw.spaczek@infermedica.com</a>.

 ## Dependencies
 A list of dependencies can be found in [package.json](https://github.com/infermedica/component-library/blob/master/package.json) file or on npm [@infermedica/component-library](https://www.npmjs.com/package/@infermedica/component-library) site.